TheHackersWorkshop/lvurbangames/README.md

 ## ESP32 Beacons

-The beacons used in the game are powered by ESP32 microcontrollers.
-Each one is programmed to broadcast a unique identifier and respond with a clue stored in its Bluetooth characteristics.
-These clues are retrieved directly by the app when a user connects.
+The beacons used in this game are powered by ESP32 microcontrollers.
+Each beacon:
+Advertises a unique Bluetooth identifier (e.g., LVSH_Clue1) Stores clue text in a BLE characteristic

-The firmware for these beacons is planned to be released in a separate repository.
-It can be used to build your own custom beacons if you're interested in hosting your own version of the game or learning how it works behind the scenes.
+Responds to scans from the app with the stored clue The firmware for these beacons is available in a separate repository so you can create your own, modify the clues, or build new game routes.

 ## File Structure

-This repository includes only the necessary source code for the Android app.
-Temporary files, caches, and large binaries have been filtered out to keep the repository lightweight and clean.
+This repository contains only the source code for the Android app.
+All unnecessary files (e.g., cache folders, binaries, and wrappers) have been removed to keep the repo clean and lightweight.

 ## License and Use

-Las Vegas Urban Games is free to use, modify, and study for personal and educational purposes.
-Commercial use is not permitted without written permission.
-If you're interested in licensing or collaborating on a commercial version of the game, please reach out through the GitHub contact options.
+Las Vegas Urban Games is released under a non-commercial license.
+It is free to use, modify, and study for personal, educational, and community projects.
+## Commercial use, resale, or redistribution is not permitted without written permission.
+If you're interested in a commercial license, collaboration, or adapting the system for your organization, feel free to contact the maintainer.

 ## Contact

-Project by David Rosales
+Project by David Rosales ~ Reimagined Innovations LLC 2024

 Repository: https://github.com/TheHackersWorkshop/LVUrbanGames

----

-This project was  apart of a my other company and I am offering it under Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) license.